Adoobdoob71/ChatZDesktop/README.md

 ## Electron App

 This is also an electron application.
-In order to start the app you do `npm run-scripts electron-start` in the command line.
+In order to start the app you type `npm run-scripts electron-start` in the command line.